MerginMaps/docs/src/misc/write-docs/index.md

 Check the automatic tests in the pull requests for spellcheck or broken link and fix the issues in your code.

-To ensure your pull request will be merged, it is nice to ping the Mergin Maps docs team on the [community chat](merginmaps.com/community/join) in the `#dev` channel.
+To ensure your pull request will be merged, it is nice to ping the Mergin Maps docs team on the [community chat](www.merginmaps.com/community/join) in the `#dev` channel.

 ### When Fork Is Needed
 ::: warning
 You can skip this step, in case you are member of the Mergin Maps docs team and you have write permissions to the repository.
 :::

-To fork <GitHubRepo id="MerginMaps/docs" /> repository with the source code of documentatino, follow the steps as described in [GitHub docs](https://docs.github.com/en/get-started/quickstart/fork-a-repo).
+To fork <GitHubRepo id="MerginMaps/docs" /> repository with the source code of documentation, follow the steps as described in [GitHub docs](https://docs.github.com/en/get-started/quickstart/fork-a-repo).

 You will end up with the fork of <GitHubRepo id="MerginMaps/docs" /> in your namespace.